 A commercial sublease is a stand-alone agreement between a tenant who already holds a lease to a commercial property (sublessor) and another party who wants to occupy part or all of that commercial property (sublessee).

-There are a few reasons why a business may choose to sublet their premises including to reduce cost, optimise space or to consolidate sites.
+There are a few reasons why a business may choose to sublet their premises, including reducing cost, optimising space, or consolidating sites.

-There are many benefits that come with commercial subleasing, particularly post-COVID where many businesses are feeling the pinch.
+Many benefits can come with commercial subleasing, particularly in the current market where many businesses are feeling the pinch.

-One of the biggest benefits to commercial subleasing is the cost.
+One of the most significant benefits of commercial sub leasing is the cost.

 The rent attached to subleases is almost always substantially less than a direct lease.
-If your business only requires a small amount of space, it can be difficult to find a property at a reasonable price.
+If your business only requires a small amount of space, finding a property at a reasonable price can be challenging.
 With commercial subleasing, you have a better chance of only paying for what you need.

 For sublessors, subletting can be a short-term strategy to reduce costs and increase cash flow, particularly post-covid.
 And there are a few reasons a business may choose to do so:

-Despite this, we are advising clients to expect to recover less than 50% of the rent paid under the Head Lease when subleasing space to a sublessee.
-The proliferation of office vacancies and sublease stock on the market has had a very fast effect on the value of sublease rents achievable.
+Despite this, we advise clients to expect to recover less than 50% of the rent paid under the Head Lease when sub leasing space to a sublessee.
+The proliferation of office vacancies and sublease stock on the market has had a swift effect on the value of sublease rents achievable.

-Subleasing also keeps things flexible for companies in volatile industries, or for companies who are unsure of the future post-COVID.
-This is because a sublease affords sublessees the opportunity to upsize or downsize at the drop of a hat.
+Subleasing also keeps things flexible for companies in volatile industries or companies unsure of the future, allowing them to upsize or downsize at the drop of a hat.

-For both sublessors and sublessees, subleasing part of a commercial space with a complimentary business can create opportunities to network; generating new ideas and growing referral bases with other similar but non-competing companies.
+For both sublessors and sublessees, subleasing part of a commercial space alongside a complementary business can create opportunities to network, generating new ideas and growing referral bases with other similar but non-competing companies.

-It’s best to consult a tenant representation specialist or lawyer before signing, and stay wary of sublessors who refuse to show you their original leasing documents.
+It's best to consult a tenant representation specialist or lawyer before signing.
+Stay wary of sublessors who refuse to show you their original leasing documents.

 Subleased spaces are usually part of larger areas.
 So, sublessees may not have to pay for (or may share the cost of) utilities, like the internet, air-conditioning and alarms.
 You may also be able to negotiate access to the sublessor's photocopying machines or other office equipment, which means less for you to purchase.

-Although unlikely in a post-COVID market, when drawing up a subleasing agreement, there is an opportunity for sublessors to negotiate to share the cost of utilities with the sublessee.
-This means more cash can be pumped back into the business.
+Although unlikely in the current market, when drawing up a subleasing agreement, there is an opportunity for sublessors to negotiate to share the cost of utilities with the sublessee.
+This will allow more cash to be pumped back into the business.